minukey/In-Eternity-Project/README.md

 # In-Eternity Project

-This repository contains the data files and project of the work in progress game In-Eternity to be used in Unreal Engine 4.
+This repository contains the data files and project of the in development game In-Eternity, built in Unreal Engine 4.